Skip to content

 kg = KnowledgeGraph()

-# Add nodes and edge
+# Add nodes and an edge

-node_b = kg.add_node("Tool", "cobalt strike")
+kg.add_node("tool", "cobalt strike")

-edge_id = kg.add_edge("Actor", "apt28", "Tool", "cobalt strike", "USES_TOOL")
+edge_id = kg.add_edge("actor", "apt28", "tool", "cobalt strike", "USES_TOOL")

-# Query
+# Query neighbors

-neighbors = kg.get_neighbors("Actor", "apt28")
+neighbors = kg.get_neighbors("actor", "apt28")

 for n in neighbors: